 August is here and it’s the season to blast patriotic songs on full volume.
 Pakistanis all around the world celebrate August 14, as the day Pakistan was born in 1947 after gaining freedom from the British.
-I love “Milli Naghme” (Patriotic national songs) and decided to roundup 14 of my absolute favourite.
+I love “Milli Naghme” (Patriotic national songs) and decided to roundup 14 of my absolute favourite songs for August 14.
 What better way to get in the spirit of Azaadi (freedom)!

 14. Khayal Rakhna – Alamgir and Benjamin Sisters